 Much of the town square has looked just this way for centuries, so Grote Markt gives off a feeling of substantial history and a bustling modern city at the same time.
 With open air cafés, festivals, concerts, and the regular Saturday street market filling the area, there is always something to see here.

-See the organ at St. Bavo’s Church (Grote Kerk)
+St. Bavo’s Church (Grote Kerk)

-A visit to the Grote Markt isn’t complete without peeking inside Haarlem’s grand church, St. Bavo’s Church (aka Grote Kerk).
+A visit to the Grote Markt isn’t complete without peeking inside the grand church, St. Bavo’s Church (aka Grote Kerk).
 This building has endured a lot—fire, lightning strike, and the Dutch Reformation that changed it from Catholic to Protestant, to name a few.
 But it has survived and remained more in-tact than many other churches in the Netherlands with a similar level of importance.

 Take a look inside to see its elaborate interior and its central attraction—the organ once played by Handel and a 10-year-old Mozart is one of the most popular things to see in Haarlem.
 There are more than 400 gravestones embedded in the floor, including those for notable Haarlemmers such as Frans Hals and Pieter Teyler van der Hulst.